 Every child develops individually.
 To determine the right size, it is necessary to measure the foot, but make sure the child’s toes are not curled during the measurement.

-Find the measurement in our size chart, which you can find on the individual product page.
+Find the measurement in our size chart, which you can find on the product page of the selected item.